In a paper by Pankil Shah, EnterpriseDB which sells a paid version of PostGreSQL, tries to compare Microsoft SQL Server to PostGreSQL…

 - A simple PG_dump command if often 2 to 6 times slower on a database with exactly the same data as in SQL Server.

-- Restoring a PostGreSQL backup results in a database whose data state is when the backup was initialized, while SQL Server restores the database to the state upon completion of the backup, which allows a better continuity of successive backup process.
+- Because The PG_dump process uses a REPEATABLE READ isolation level, Restoring a PostGreSQL backup results in a database whose data state is when the backup was initialized, while SQL Server restores the database to the state upon completion of the backup, which allows a better continuity of successive backup process.

 - Optimizer stats (pardon, « planer stats ») are loose when restoring a database.
 You may recreate it from scratch.
 This may not be important for data production, but for application vendors who use PostGreSQL and need to recover customer data following an incident, this complicates the process and lengthens the time it takes to recover the database for analysis.